 - A Consumption Reporting Configuration which defines consumption measurement, logging, collection and reporting functionality,

-- A Policy Template, or
+- A Policy Template,

-- A Metrics Reporting Configuration which defines QoE metrics measurement, logging, collection and reporting functionality.
+- A Metrics Reporting Configuration which defines QoE metrics measurement, logging, collection and reporting functionality,

+- A Data Processing Configuration which contains data manipulation instructions to be performed on UE data by the Data Collection AF including, but not limited to, reporting format conversion, data normalisation, domain-specific anonymisation of data and (dis)aggregation of data into exposed events, or

+- A Data Exposure Restriction Configuration which contains one or more access profiles, each of which defines a specific access level for controlling the event information obtainable by the event exposure consumer.

 Each Provisioning Session is uniquely identified within the 5GMS System by a Provisioning Session identifier.

 When a certain 5GMS feature is selected, the 5GMSd AF compiles the resulting Service Access Information so that the 5GMSd Client can access the services via M4d and/or M5d.

+Editor’s note: TODO: Update this figure in accordance with the additional configuration resources defined above once the stage 2 design in TS 26.531 is agreed.

 Figure 5.3.1-1: M1d provisioning domain model

 5.3.2 Baseline provisioning procedure